asamorini/goodreads.utility/README.md

    * filters
       * add "search book" text field to filter on title\author
       * add "reset filters (show all)" button
-      * add "AND/OR" switch (now currently search is by AND operator between shelves)
    * bookshelves list
       * tree representation\aggregation, ex for my library
          * g-Genre 999